whaagmans/CS-Minor-Portfolio/content/MFA.md

 HOTP stands for Hash-based Message Authentication Code, and the "H" in HOTP stands for Hash-based Message Authentication Code (HMAC).
 In layman's words, the HMAC-based One-time Password algorithm (HOTP) is an event-based OTP with a counter as the moving factor in each code.

 The movement factor is incremented based on a counter each time the HOTP is requested and validated.
 The generated code is valid until you actively request another one and the authentication server validates it.
 Once the code is validated and the user is granted access, the OTP generator and the server are synchronized.
-Yubikey is an example of a HOTP-based OTP generator.
+Yubikey is an example of a HOTP-based OTP generator[[1][2][3]](#references).

 #### TOTP